kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 Where do these methods apply?
 Imagine we are experimenting on a website where people can post photos.
 During the experiment numerous people visit the website one or more times.
 We have two key factors.
 First, the observations are naturally **grouped** by person.
 We can count each individual visit or group our data at the person-day level.
 Second, we suspect that there is **heterogeneity**.
 In other words, some people love to post photos while others rarely do.
 Panel data models let us incorporate these factors to estimate the treatment effect more precisely, that is, with more statistical power.

 However, we need to think carefully about applying these models because of two *practical complications* in our A/B test setting.
-First, the number of visits per person is likely to be very skewed.
-Many, even most, people may only visit one time.
-The standard panel data model, fixed effects, throws away that data.
+First, the number of visits per person is likely to be very skewed with many people visiting only one time.
+Those people's data will be thrown away by the standard panel data model, fixed effects.
 Second, in A/B tests we typically use a simplistic form of randomization, independent coin flips.
 Therefore, some people that visit multiple times will still see only the treatment or control experience.
 Fixed effects also throws away that data.
 We will better understand these limitations after learning about "between variation", "within variation", and the random effects model.

 ### Key lessons
 1. The fixed effects model, although a workhorse in applied microeconomics with grouped data, can be far more *or less(!)* efficient than a simple regression.
 To choose between fixed effects and simple regression, you should consider two main factors: (1) the number of visits per person and (2) the variance of the individuals' propensity to post.
 These both increase the relative performance of fixed effects.
 2. You can opt for the random effects estimator, which automatically adjusts for those factors and dominates both alternative models across a wide range of scenarios.
-3. But, if you include covariates in your model, you should probably avoid random effects as the necessary assumptions are unlikely to be met.
+3. But, if you include _observational_ covariates (as opposed to a randomized treatment) in your model, you should probably avoid random effects as the necessary assumptions are unlikely to be met.
+The relatively strong assumptions for random effects are the main reason economists favor fixed effects in observational work.
+This is very important to note but is covered in any econometrics text.

 ### Code and implementation